The 17th season (2022) of the Women's Only 5k Training Program is going to have an option of In-Person Training or Virtual.

-The Greensboro Running Club (GRC), in cooperation with Cone Health, will sponsor a 9-week Women's 5k training program from August 4th - September 29, 2021.
-This 9-week training program will get you ready to participate in the Women's Only 5K in Greensboro, which is officially a virtual-only race this year.
-The Greensboro Running Club will plan an event to run the race together LIVE October 2nd in Greensboro.
-You may complete your race virtually or LIVE with us.
+The Greensboro Running Club (GRC), in cooperation with Cone Health, will sponsor a 10-week Women's 5k training program from July 28 - September 29, 2022.
+This training program will get you ready to participate in the Women's Only 5K in Greensboro.

 This 5k training program will focus on providing participants with a training plan, educational information, and practical experience they need to complete the race safely and effectively.
 Participants receive: